LightBoy01/ai-job-spot/src/content/briefings/briefing-cb7c24a2da44cb522ac0c72eb8e6ee0fcb367e5bf25ec3b0b50c6047fd6635b0.md

   - Mathematics
 excerpt: >-
   Descriptive set theorists study the niche mathematics of infinity.
-Now, they’ve shown that their problems can be rewritten in the concrete language of algorithms.
+Now, they've shown that their problems can be rewritten in the concrete language of algorithms.

   The post A New Bridge Lin
 ---
 Descriptive set theorists study the niche mathematics of infinity.
-Now, they’ve shown that their problems can be rewritten in the concrete language of algorithms.            <p>The post <a href="https://www.quantamagazine.org/a-new-bridge-links-the-strange-math-of-infinity-to-computer-science-20251121/">A New Bridge Links the Strange Math of Infinity to Computer Science</a> first appeared on <a href="https://www.quantamagazine.org">Quanta Magazine</a></p>
+Now, they've shown that their problems can be rewritten in the concrete language of algorithms.            <p>The post <a href="https://www.quantamagazine.org/a-new-bridge-links-the-strange-math-of-infinity-to-computer-science-20251121/">A New Bridge Links the Strange Math of Infinity to Computer Science</a> first appeared on <a href="https://www.quantamagazine.org">Quanta Magazine</a></p>